-In cases of difficulty you are also welcome to see the departmental director of learning and teaching or the Institute director of learning and teaching.
+In cases of difficulty you are also welcome to see the departmental director of learning and teaching or the Institute Director of Undergraduate Studies.

 Mature Students' Tutor

 We welcome the enthusiasm and commitment that mature students bring to the Department, but are aware of the particular challenges they may face in returning to education.
 Apart from their personal tutors, mature students may wish to speak to the Mature Students' Tutor.